The Clear Edge

 • Every sales/onboarding task (3–5 SOPs)

-Example: Maya’s SOP library reduced new team member training from 6 weeks to 2 weeks.
-Enabled faster hiring = filled 2 roles in 30 days instead of 90.
+Example: Maya’s SOP library cut new team member training from 6 weeks to 2 weeks, which enabled faster hiring and let her fill 2 roles in 30 days instead of 90.

 Build 4: Client Success Metrics System

-Why: You don’t know which clients are happy until they churn.
-No early warning system.
+Why: You don’t know which clients are happy until they churn, and you have no early warning system.

 What: Track and monitor: